cowboy/javascript-sync-async-foreach/README.md

 v0.1.1
 Refactored code to be much simpler.
 Yay for unit tests!

+11/17/2011
+v0.1.2
+Adding sparse array support.
+Invalid length properties are now sanitized.
+This closes issue #1 (like a boss).

 ## License
 Copyright (c) 2011 "Cowboy" Ben Alman
 Dual licensed under the MIT and GPL licenses.